Bitcoin’s Revolutionary Impact

 The requirement for information reporting on digital assets does not depend on the manner by which a business operates a trading platform.

-This is nonsense, since the entire point of DeFi is to allow individuals to trade peer-to-peer, without a middleman.
+This notion is flawed, since the entire point of DeFi is to allow individuals to trade peer-to-peer, without a middleman.
 Thus, users of a variety of DEXs will need to provide those platforms with information such as their name, address, and Social Security Number.
-In turn, both centralized and decentralized exchanges will need to report gains and losses to the IRS on newly created Form 1099-DA.

-And that raises another problem.
-Most DeFi platforms aren’t set up to comply with these requirements.
 Setting up the infrastructure needed to comply with the new rules will be a time-consuming and expensive process for anyone defined as a broker.
 That reality will stifle innovation in the DeFi market.
-Many DeFi companies will need to set up internal tax compliance programs or simply withdraw from the US market.
-Naturally, that makes no difference to Uncle Sam.

 The good news, if there is any, is that the proposed rules exempt broad categories of market participants from these rules.
 One exemption covers cryptocurrency miners, for instance, who generate income by using computers to perform complex mathematical calculations that verify transactions on a blockchain.